What are the practical implications of Third Way? What does it look like?

-We are finding that has our nation becomes more politically polarized, many churches and people of faith have also become more polarized along political and moral lines in the sand.
-A big question for people of faith in a polarized society is, “Is believing the same way about the same things necessity for maintaining the kind of authentic unity that Jesus desires for his people as expressed in the Gospel John, chapter 17?”
+We are finding that as our nation becomes more politically polarized, many churches and people of faith have also become more polarized along political and moral lines in the sand.
+A big question for people of faith in a polarized society is, “Is believing the same way about the same things a necessity for maintaining the kind of authentic unity that Jesus desires for his people as expressed in the Gospel John, chapter 17?”

 Does Third Way mean I need to change my beliefs to belong?